Aliases for ATP5E Gene

 GeneCards Summary for ATP5E Gene

 ATP5E (ATP Synthase, H+ Transporting, Mitochondrial F1 Complex, Epsilon Subunit) is a Protein Coding gene.
-Diseases associated with ATP5E include mitochondrial complex v deficiency and renal oncocytoma.
+Diseases associated with ATP5E include mitochondrial complex iii deficiency, nuclear type 5 and isolated atp synthase deficiency.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include ATPase activity and proton-transporting ATPase activity, rotational mechanism.
 An important paralog of this gene is ATP5EP2.

 UniProtKB/Swiss-Prot for ATP5E Gene

 Mitochondrial membrane ATP synthase (F(1)F(0) ATP synthase or Complex V) produces ATP from ADP in the presence of a proton gradient across the membrane which is generated by electron transport complexes of the respiratory chain.
 F-type ATPases consist of two structural domains, F(1) - containing the extramembraneous catalytic core, and F(0) - containing the membrane proton channel, linked together by a central stalk and a peripheral stalk.
 During catalysis, ATP synthesis in the catalytic domain of F(1) is coupled via a rotary mechanism of the central stalk subunits to proton translocation.
 Part of the complex F(1) domain and of the central stalk which is part of the complex rotary element.
 Rotation of the central stalk against the surrounding alpha(3)beta(3) subunits leads to hydrolysis of ATP in three separate catalytic sites on the beta subunits (By similarity).